oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     Connection tagging is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick` .

-When python-oracledb is using Oracle Client libraries 12.2 or later, then python-oracledb uses 'multi-property tags' and the tag string must be of the form of one or more "name=value" pairs separated by a semi-colon, for example ``"loc=uk;lang=cy"``.
+Python-oracledb Thick mode uses 'multi-property tags' and the tag string must be of the form of one or more "name=value" pairs separated by a semi-colon, for example ``"loc=uk;lang=cy"``.

 When a connection is requested with a given tag, and a connection with that tag is not present in the pool, then a new connection, or an existing connection